Children are exposed to lead from many different sources.

 |Some non-glossy, vinyl mini-blinds manufactured in foreign countries contain lead.
 Exposure to the ultra-violet rays in sunlight deteriorates the vinyl, causing lead-contaminated dust to accumulate.
 Surfaces near such blinds such as windowsills, furniture, and carpet may contain hazardous levels of lead dust.||Replace older (pre-1997) vinyl and imported mini blinds from your home.
 Once the blinds are removed, make sure the replacements are lead-free.
 The blinds may be labeled “No Lead Added” or “Non-Leaded Formula”.
 You may also choose to replace the blinds with new metal blinds, new wood blinds or other window coverings.
 Carefully clean up any dust in the area using wet cleaning techniques.|

 Always check for a warning label.
-If a container was made to use only as a decorative item, it may have a warning stamped onto the bottom such as “Not for Food Use—May Poison Food.”
+If dishware was made to use only as a decorative item, it may have a warning stamped onto the bottom such as “Not for Food Use—May Poison Food.”
 Do not use it for cooking, serving, or storing food or drinks.

-If you are unsure whether your container contains lead, do not use it to store or serve food or drinks.
+If you are unsure whether your dishware contains lead, do not use it to store or serve food or drinks.
 Use them for decoration only.

-Be cautious about buying inexpensive jewelry and toys for children – especially when shopping
+Be cautious about buying inexpensive jewelry and toys – especially when shopping in-store or on-line when no information is provided as to where and how the jewelry or toys were made.

 |Some traditional, folk, or homeopathic medicines contain lead.
 These products are often are often imported from the Middle East, Southeast Asia, India, the Dominican Republic, or Mexico.